A BRIEF HISTORY OF NORTH AMERICA !!!

 The Missouri River in the U.S.A is the longest river in North America.
 It stretches 3,767 meters (2,341 miles) long as it flows through the seven states of Montana, North Dakota, South Dakota, Nebraska, Iowa, Kansas and Missouri.

-The biggest lake in North America, Lake Superior, is shared by both Canada (to the north) and the U.S.A (to the east,south and west).
-It’s surface area is 31,700 square miles (82,100 square kilometers), and is also the third largest lake in the world.
+The biggest lake in North America, Lake Superior, is shared by both Canada (to the north) and the U.S.A (to the east, south and west).
+It’s surface area is 31,700 square miles (82,100 square kilometers).
+It is the third largest lake in the world.

 North America is home to an abundance of wildlife, some of the most important animals include, the American Beaver, the American Alligator, the American Moose, the Brown Bear, the Monarch Butterfly, the Nine-Banded Armadillo, the Tufted Titmouse, the Arctic Wolf, the Gila Monster, the Caribou, the Ruby-Throated Hummingbird and the Black-Footed Ferret.

-North America has hosted the Olympics games on twelve occasions, the first was the U.S, in 1904.
-It also has won the most number of medals so far.
+North America has hosted the Olympics games on twelve occasions, the first was in the U.S. in 1904.

 North America produces about half of the world’s corn, and about one-fifth of the world’s wheat.